-On Thursday, the White House released President Trump’s proposal for the federal budget, a blueprint outlining his spending priorities for Congress and the country.
-It cuts the budgets of many domestic programs.
-But for 19 independent agencies, it goes a step further—and proposes eliminating their funding entirely.
+On Tuesday, the White House released President Trump’s proposal for the 2018 federal budget, outlining his spending priorities for Congress and the country.
+The budget seeks $1.4 trillion in savings with significant cuts to many domestic programs.
+But for 18 independent agencies, it goes a step further—and proposes eliminating their funding entirely.

-It’s known as the “skinny budget,” and skinny it is, as Trump’s initial outline focuses only on discretionary spending, which makes up less than one-third of the federal budget.
-But Trump makes it clear that he wants to fatten one thing: the Department of Defense.
-He’ll increase the department’s budget by $54 billion, a move he says sends “a message of American strength, security, and resolve” to the world.
+Since releasing his preliminary “skinny budget” proposal in March, Trump has made it clear that he wants to fatten one thing: the Department of Defense.
+He’ll increase the department’s budget by $54 billion, a move he says sends “a message of American strength and resolve” to the world.

-To do that, Trump plans to shrink the budget for the State Department and USAID by $10 billion, a 28 percent decrease from 2017.
-The budget also outlines a 31 percent cut in funding for the Environmental Protection Agency, discontinuing all funds for the Clean Power Plan, international climate change programs and research, and for the Great Lakes Restoration Initiative and the Chesapeake Bay Program.
+To do that, Trump plans to shrink the budget for the State Department and USAID by 29 percent and outlines a 31 percent cut in funding for the Environmental Protection Agency, discontinuing all funds for the Clean Power Plan, international climate change programs and research, and for the Great Lakes Restoration Initiative and the Chesapeake Bay Program.

-On page five of his blueprint Trump proposes the elimination of funding for 19 independent agencies—those that exist outside of federal departments headed by a Cabinet secretary.
+In the budget, Trump proposes a reduction in funding and eventual elimination of 18 independent agencies—those that exist outside of federal departments headed by a Cabinet secretary.
 One of those agencies is the Appalachian Regional Commission, a federal-state partnership focused on economic development in a region encompassing all of West Virginia and parts of Pennsylvania, Ohio, Kentucky, Alabama, Georgia, Maryland, Mississippi, New York, North Carolina, South Carolina, Tennessee, and Virginia.
 Its inclusion is notable, because it serves a region that largely supported Trump, and which he has promised to revive economically.

-Here’s the complete list of the independent agencies Trump wants to defund:
+Here’s the complete list of the independent agencies Trump wants to eliminate: